openjdk/jdk/doc/hotspot-style.md

 should need to know about this feature.
 But if someone does come up with a good use-case, it's likely that the alternatives are significantly worse, because pack manipulation without this can be complicated.

+* `<tuple>` - Prefer named access to class objects, rather than indexed access to anonymous heterogeneous sequences.
+In particular, a standard-layout class is preferred to a tuple.

 * `std::invoke<>()`
 ([n4169](http://wg21.link/n4169))